vectordotdev/vector/website/highlights/2020-06-27-add-sasl-to-kafka.md

 ---
 last_modified_on: "2020-07-15"
 $schema: "/.meta/.schemas/highlights.json"
-title: "Kafka components support SASL (Dev builds only)"
+title: "Kafka components support SASL"
 description: "Vector has a new way to authenticate with Kafka!"
 author_github: "https://github.com/hoverbear"
 hide_on_release_notes: false